carloslme/adlm-segmentation/README.md

 - **Isotropic**
     In isotropic scaling, the voxels (volume pixels) in the image have equal dimensions in all three directions (x, y, and z).

-    Access this [rescale_isotropic.md](rescale_isotropic.md) file and follow to instructions to split the dataset.
+    Access this [rescale_isotropic.md](rescale_isotropic.md) file and follow to instructions to rescale the dataset.

 - **Anisotropic**
     In anisotropic scaling, the spacing between voxels varies between spatial dimensions.

-    Access this [rescale_anisotropic.md](rescale_anisotropic.md) file and follow to instructions to split the dataset.
+    Access this [rescale_anisotropic.md](rescale_anisotropic.md) file and follow to instructions to rescale the dataset.

+### Training models

+#### Preprocessing and training

+Given a new dataset, nnU-Net will extract a dataset fingerprint (a set of dataset-specific properties such as image sizes, voxel spacings, intensity information etc).
+This information is used to design three U-Net configurations.
+Each of these pipelines operates on its own preprocessed version of the dataset.
+More information is in the [documentation](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/how_to_use_nnunet.md#experiment-planning-and-preprocessing).

+Access this [preprocess_train_nnunet.md](preprocess_train_nnunet.md) file and follow to instructions to preprocess the dataset and train the models.